 One of the most important relationships you'll develop in college is with your professors.
 These professionals can become helpful mentors as you navigate school and the transition to a career.
 Talented instructors also enhance the learning experience.

 You can look at faculty bios on school and program websites to learn more about professors' teaching experience, both online and on campus, as well as their interests, research, and other activities related to the subjects they teach.
 If you're already working with a professor you admire, contact them for information about their fall classes.

 Colleges and universities across the country are working to get academic courses online, in addition to all of the services that support student success.
 Look for virtual options to attend orientations, seek academic advising, and consult career services.

 Other helpful online services include writing and math centers, tutoring, disability services, libraries and research librarians, and physical and mental health services.

 The typical college experience is more than just going to class.
 If you're concerned about the implications related to changes in the campus experience due to COVID-19, explore the ways your school and any other schools you're considering are preparing to connect you with other students outside of class.

 Online student clubs and organizations have gained popularity in recent years.
-Southern New Hampshire University and Ashford University provide some examples of what kinds of online groups you might find at your own school, such as honor societies, professional associations, book clubs, and fitness groups.
+Southern New Hampshire University and University of Arizona Global Campus provide some examples of what kinds of online groups you might find at your own school, such as honor societies, professional associations, book clubs, and fitness groups.